Driven to explore.

 - Women's Experience in Literature

 "I have a passion that isn't within the scope of courses available currently, and I wanted the chance to really dive into the topic.
 Doing an independent study gave me a chance during the day to set aside time for something that I normally did not get the chance to do.
 From it, I also got some great opportunities to converse with accomplished professionals in the creative writing field.
 I felt like I learned so much and I also just felt so much happier.
-The ability to pursue your passion is an experience that lifts a weight from your shoulders." - Anne Flemming Class of 2020
+The ability to pursue your passion is an experience that lifts a weight from your shoulders." - Student, Class of 2020